google/mesop/docs/internal/vs_code_remote_container.md

 - [VS Code](https://code.visualstudio.com/)
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+## Fork and Clone the Mesop repository

+> It is not recommended to develop locally and on remote containers using the same folder since this may cause unexpected conflicts.
+Instead you should clone the repository in a separate directory.

+You can follow the instructions here on [how to fork and clone a Github repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 ## Open folder in container

+> It is not recommended to develop locally and on remote containers using the same folder since this may cause conflicts with Bazel.
+Instead you should clone the repository in a separate directory.

 Open VS Code, press `Cmd/Ctrl + Shift + P`, and select the `Dev Containers: Open Folder in Container...` option.
 This will create a new workspace inside a remote container.